Dentosophie,

 If this problem is not treated in childhood, a symptom known as craniomandibular dysfunction (CMD) develops in adulthood.

 Since most dental and orthodontic practices are unaware of this relationship, there is little effective therapy available to those affected.
-Sleep and breathing disorders Mouth breathing is medically recognised as a symptom of sleep-disordered breathing (SBAS), which includes snoring, upper airway resistance syndrome (UARS) and also obstructive sleep apnoea syndrome (OSAS).
+Sleep and breathing disorders Breathing through the mouth is medically recognised as a symptom of sleep-disordered breathing (SBAS, Symptom Breathing Airway Syndrome), which includes snoring, upper airway resistance syndrome (UARS, Upper Airway Resistance Syndrome) and also obstructive sleep apnoea syndrome (OSAS, Obstructive Sleep Apnoea Syndrome).
 Obstructive sleep apnoea syndrome is characterised by repeated obstruction of the upper airways, preventing the people concerned from breathing while they sleep.
 Sleep-disordered breathing is linked to many health problems in children, such as restless sleep, anxiety, hyperactivity, bedwetting and many others.

 Adults with untreated sleep-disordered breathing are at greater risk of excessive fatigue, cardiovascular disease, psychological problems and many other disorders.
 There is also a link between sleep-disordered breathing and dental problems such as bruxism, tooth decay and periodontitis.